ad-freiburg/qlever/README.md

 ---------------------

 IMPORTANT:
-THERE HAS TO BE SUFFICIENT DISK SPACE IN UNDER THE PATH USE CHOOSE FOR YOUR INDEX!
+THERE HAS TO BE SUFFICIENT DISK SPACE UNDER THE PATH YOU CHOOSE FOR YOUR INDEX!
-FOR NOW - ALL FILES HAVE TO BE UTF8 ENCODED!
+FOR NOW - ALL FILES HAVE TO BE UTF-8 ENCODED!

     You can use the files described and linked later in this document:
     "How to obtain data to play around with"

 a) from an NTriples file (currently no blank nodes allowed):

+Note that the string passed to -i is the base name of various index files produced.

     ./IndexBuilderMain -i /path/to/myindex -n /path/to/input.nt